Gelagna succincta

-Gelagna succincta, common name the lesser girdled triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Gelagna succincta, the lesser girdled triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Distribution

 This species is distributed in the Indian Ocean (Tanzania, Madagascar), in the Atlantic Ocean (Gabon, West Africa, Cape Verde) and the Red Sea.
 Also reported from Brazil and from South-East Florida.
 Beached shells are rarely known from the East coast of Barbados, Lesser Antilles.